-It was a problem that the available version of CAMPOD did not provide continuous information on vehicle depth.
-A SCANMAR depth sensor was mounted on the vehicle, and the captain recorded depts. every 5 minutes.
+A constraint was that the available version of CAMPOD did not provide continuous information on vehicle depth.
+A SCANMAR depth sensor was mounted on the vehicle, and the captain recorded depths every 5 minutes.
 From these data it was possible to derive approximate depths of numerical observations of organisms along the transects.